Does kicking bad actors off social media platforms work? – KION546

 Does kicking bad actors off social media platforms work?

+YouTube indicated that examples of the offending content in the video included the line: “Most of the masks you get over the counter don’t work.
+They don’t prevent infection.”

+It also included the quote: “Trying to shape human behavior isn’t the same as following the actual science which tells us that cloth masks don’t work.”

-Twitter has suspended Rep. Marjorie Taylor Greene’s account for one week following another violation of the platform’s rules, the company said Tuesday.
+The suspension comes on the same day that Twitter banned Georgia Republican Rep. Marjorie Taylor Greene’s account for one week following another violation of the platform’s rules.

 Greene tweeted on Monday that the Food and Drug Administration “should not approve the covid vaccines.”
 She also claimed the vaccines were “failing” and that they were ineffective at reducing the virus’s spread.